 Many people believe they cannot own anything for a period of time after filing for bankruptcy.
 This is not true.
-The consumer can keep exempt property and anything obtained after the bankruptcy is filed.
+The consumer can keep exempt property, and anything obtained after the bankruptcy is filed.
 However, if the consumer receives an inheritance, a property settlement, or life insurance benefits within 180 days after filing for bankruptcy, that money or property may have to be paid to creditors if the property or money is not exempt.

 In a Chapter 13 bankruptcy, the debtor has an ongoing obligation to report any assets they acquired after the filing of the case.
-For example, if the debtor has a personal injury lawsuit from a traffic accident that occured after filing of the case, they must amend their A/B property schedules to list that lawsuit.
+For example, if the debtor has a personal injury lawsuit from a traffic accident that occurred after filing of the case, they must amend their A/B property schedules to list that lawsuit.
 Barnes v.
 Lolling, 2017 IL App (3d) 150157 (June 27, 2017) Fulton Co.
 (Holdridge)

 How will future credit be affected?